 What would happen if your site gets hacked and someone injects malware?
 Google will blacklist your domain and remove the infected content from its search result pages (SERPs).
 Moreover, it will warn users trying to visit your site from Google Chrome browser.
 This will hurt your SEO very seriously and you will require a whole lot of time to come clean in front of Google and other search engines.
 To prevent all this from happening, you should install Wordfence Security plugin on your site.

 With more than two million active installs, it is the number one free security plugin available today.
-Powered by their constantly updated Threat Defense Feed, its Web Application Firewall (WAF) stops your from getting hacked.
-Their live traffic monitor feature give you real-time information on traffic and hacking attempts on your site.
+Powered by their constantly updated Threat Defense Feed, its Web Application Firewall (WAF) stops yours from getting hacked.
+Their live traffic monitor feature gives you real-time information on traffic and hacking attempts on your site.

 Whether your site has a lot of images or not, you need to optimize it to increase your website’s performance.
 ShortPixel uses an advanced compression technology that reduces the image size without affecting its quality, thus making your pages load faster.
 Moreover, it also reduces your website’s bandwidth usage and the size of backups on your server.